-Option 2: A proposal narrative that uses the Children and Youth Program narrative template.
-The Children and Youth Program narrative template is in Appendix C. You can also download the Children and Youth Program narrative template from the OVW website.
+Option 2: A proposal narrative that uses the EM Program narrative template.
+The EM Program narrative template is in Appendix C. Applicants also can download the EM Program narrative template from the OVW website.

 Whichever option the applicant chooses, the proposal narrative should be uploaded into JustGrants as the narrative attachment.